Ambience.Install

 Letta's memory blocks are first-class objects with block_ids, attachable to multiple agents.
 “Update once, visible everywhere.”
 That's a real primitive nobody else in the category ships.
 The MemFS feature treats memory as a git-tracked filesystem, which is interesting both for auditability and for the “agent debugs its own context” workflow.

 The OSS server (letta-ai/letta) is Apache-2.0 and self-hostable.
 Original MemGPT DMR results (93.4%) are the canonical reference.
-If you want the most architecturally interesting agent-memory design and self-host ability, Letta wins.
+If you want the agent itself to manage its own memory and you need self-hostable OSS, Letta is optimized for that layer.

 Letta's primary unit is an agent, or one person with a small number of agents.
 The Cloud pricing tiers are individual SKUs (Pro $20, Max $200, API $20/mo + per-agent + per-second tool execution).
 There is no published enterprise/SSO tier.
 Consistent with the product's focus, but it means it's not built for the questions a team running internal agents has to answer.